-This major tourist attraction on the Old Town was started by the entrepreneur Maria Short in 1835.
-Here she invented a special kind of telescope that projects an image of the surrounding streets in real time.
+This major tourist attraction in the Old Town was started by the entrepreneur Maria Short in 1835.
+Here she invented a special kind of telescope that projects an image of the surrounding streets in real-time.
 No modern cameras or technology is used with this contraption, and it is this that makes it a fascinating scientific discovery that predates the digital age!

 #5 – Climb Arthur’s Seat

-Arthur’s Seat is an extinct volcano which rises above the city.
+Arthur’s Seat is an extinct volcano that rises above the city.
 This is the main peak of the hills surrounding Edinburgh, and it offers a peaceful, natural escape from the city.

-Take the fairly easy walk up to the top of Arthur’s Seat to enjoy unbeatable views across Edinburgh and surrounds.
+Take a fairly easy walk up to the top of Arthur’s Seat to enjoy unbeatable views across Edinburgh and its surroundings.
 This is highly recommended for those who like to get outside and experience nature in beautiful spaces!

 #6 – Go to the Beach

-While Edinburgh is best known for its historic Old Town, the city also offers a charming seaside!
+While Edinburgh is best known for its historic Old Town, the city also offers a charming seaside setting!
 There are two lovely beaches in Edinburgh – Milsey Bay and West Beach.
 Both of these are great for long walks in the sand and swimming.

-The beachfront has many cozy cafes, shops, and pubs.
+The beachfront has many cosy cafes, shops, and pubs.
 An escape to the seaside is a wonderful way to break away from the city during your Edinburgh itinerary!

 #7 – The Scotch Whisky Experience

 Scots love their whisky, and it is one of their proudest products!
-Take a visit to the Scotch Whisky Experience to learn all about the country’s favorite drink.
+Take a visit to the Scotch Whisky Experience to learn all about the country’s favourite drink.